wombleton/gitlaw-nz/acts/P/Port Companies Act 1988.md

     (4) The Minister shall specify a date, which shall be not earlier than 14 days after the sending of the last of the notices referred to in subsection (3), on which those alterations shall take effect.

-    (5) Every alteration shall have effect as if it was an alteration to---

-    *   (a) the memorandum of association or articles of association of the company made in accordance with the Companies Act 1995; or

-    *   (b) the constitution of the company made in accordance with the [Companies Act 1993][67],---

-    as the case may be, and, for the purposes of those Acts, the notice of the alteration given to the port company by the Minister under subsection (3) shall be deemed to be a special resolution of the port company concerned made on the date on which the last of the notices was sent under the subsection.
+    (5) Every alteration has effect as if it were an alteration to the constitution of the company made in accordance with the [Companies Act 1993][67], and, for the purposes of that Act, the notice of the alteration given to the port company by the Minister under subsection (3) is deemed to be a special resolution of the port company concerned made on the date on which the last of the notices was sent under that subsection.

-    Section 7A: substituted, on 1 July 1994, by [section 2][64] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 7A: substituted, on 1 July 1994, by [section 2][63] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

+    Section 7A(1): amended, on 5 December 2013, by [section 14][64] of the Companies Amendment Act 2013 (2013 No 111).

+    Section 7A(5): replaced, on 5 December 2013, by [section 14][64] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 8 Statement of corporate intent